rhregalado/rhregalado.github.io/_pages/about.md

 <a href="#" onclick="openLightbox('http://rhregalado.github.io/images/IMG_2904.jpeg'); return false;">
   <img src="http://rhregalado.github.io/images/IMG_2904.jpeg" style="max-width:100%; height:auto; cursor:pointer;">
 </a>
-<h6>The NIMBB building's façade captivates on a typical summer day.
+<h6 style="text-align: justify;">The NIMBB building's façade captivates on a typical summer day.
 From above, its architectural contours resemble the elegant structure of an RNA hairpin loop, presenting a seamless fusion of form and function.</h6>

 More info
 ----